haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/access-acct/first-time-setup_import-import.md

 ## Verify the import {#verify}
 To verify everything imported properly, perform the following tasks in your local Cloud development environment:

-1. On your Cloud environment, enter the following commands to find the information to log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} and to view the storefront:
+1. On your Cloud environment, enter the following commands to find the information to log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} and to view the storefront:

     ```
     magento-cloud environment:url